 As the name indicates, there are two "gins" in this recipe.
 The first is gin—as in the botanical liquor we know and love for everything from the martini to the gin and tonic.
 The second is ginger beer, that snappy soda that makes the Moscow mule a truly great drink.
-On top of those two ingredients, a little lime, syrup, and mint are muddled, much like the mojito, to give the drink's flavor a refreshing contrast.
+When you muddle in a little lime, syrup, and mint, the drink's flavor has a refreshing contrast.

 Gather the ingredients.